ifduyue/urlfetch/README.rst

 Description
 -----------
-An easy to use HTTP client based on httplib
+An easy to use HTTP client.

 Installation
 -------------